pkoryzna/monitoring_with_kafka_task/README.md

 ## Tests

-To run unit tests, run `sbt test`.
+To run the unit tests, run `sbt test`.

-Integration tests can be run using `scripts/intergration_test`.
+Included integration tests can be run using `scripts/intergration_test`.
 Note that you'll need Docker Compose installed to bring up the test dependencies.

 ## Misc. notes

 ### Why read config from env vars in Consumer but not in Producer?

-I assumed that Producer would be running as a service on host OS of monitored machine - in this case as an administrator you can simply place your config somewhere on filesystem (e.g. `/etc`) and use your favorite init system to launch the app.
+I assumed that Producer would be running as a service on host OS of monitored machine - in this case, as an administrator you can simply place your config somewhere on the file system (e.g. `/etc`) and use your favorite init system to launch the app.

 On the opposite end, I assumed Consumer will run in a Docker container somewhere in the cloud on Kubernetes,